Kayyleigh/BarNotation/README.md

 - [X] (✅ Done but not in walkthrough yet) Archive of notebooks (similar to collection archive)
 - [X] (✅ Done but not in walkthrough yet) Cell and collection duplication option
+- [ ] Enable custom library zoom level
+- [ ] Implement soft delete, i.e. all deleted notes, collections and entries move to a bin so they can be recovered for a little bit before perma delete.
+(Especially entries since those are easy to accidentally delete)
+- [ ] "Lock mode" in preview mode as extra strict version where you cannot interact at all anymore.
+Just for viewing.
 - [ ] Proper persistent storage (I currently put everything in the browser localStorage)
 - [ ] Full notebook export as LaTeX
 - [ ] Customizable hotkeys